Why are my Indoor Azalea Leaves Falling off?

 Transplant your azalea into ericaceous (acidic) compost and the plant should recover for the next growing season.

-Azaleas prefer partial shade with either dappled light or up to 4 hours of sun per day with shade in the middy and afternoon.
+Azaleas prefer partial shade with either dappled light or up to 4 hours of sun per day with shade in the midday and afternoon.
 Too much sun can burn the leaves and not enough sun will limit growth.

 Move the potted azalea around until you find the right balance of sun and shade.
 This should increase the health and resilience of the plant which should help to prevent leaf drop and increase the life span.